suculent/thinx-aes-lib/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=suculent_thinx-aes-lib&metric=alert_status)](https://sonarcloud.io/dashboard?id=suculent_thinx-aes-lib)
 [![Build Status](https://travis-ci.org/suculent/thinx-aes-lib.svg)](https://travis-ci.org/suculent/thinx-aes-lib)

 An ESP32/ESP8266 library for Arduino IDE to wrap AES encryption with Base64 support.
 This project is originally based on [AESLib by kakopappa](https://github.com/kakopappa/arduino-esp8266-aes-lib).
-This fork actually works, will be maintained at least for a while, and provides optimized methods that do not require using Arduino's flawed String objects (even though those are still in examples).
+This fork actually works, will be maintained at least for a while, and provides optimised methods that do not require using Arduino's flawed String objects (even though those are still in examples).

 AESLib provides convenience methods for encrypting data to byte arrays and Strings, with optional additional base64 encoding to return strings instead of bare data.